asd56585452/VideoGS_SIBR_viewers/README.md

 ```
 You need to pass the first frame ckpt to the viewer, as the viewer needs the camera.json to initialize the view.

+## Control

+The main control is same as 3DGS SIBR viewer.

+For dynamic play, click the button `multi view play` in `Play` to play the video.
+You can also change the frame by dragging the slider `playing frame`in `Play` panel.
+To change the video, select the remote server link of `Remote Video list` in `3D Gaussians` planel.

 ## Code illustration

 We maintain arrays storing multi frame gaussians at `src/projects/gaussianviewer/renderer/GaussianView.hpp`, including